-4. Physical access to a Defence laptop or PED may allow covert modification of the device to circumvent the cryptographic controls through techniques such as the installation of a hardware key logger.
-Defence personnel Contractors, Consultants and Outsourced Service Providers travelling overseas with a Defence laptop or PED are reminded that they are not to store classified or sensitive material in hotel rooms or hotel safes unless that material, including the Defence laptop or PED is stored in a tamper evident manner, refer to DSPF Principle 71 - Physical Transfer of Information and Assets for further guidance.
+8. Physical access to a Defence mobile ICT device may allow covert modification of the device to circumvent the cryptographic controls through techniques such as the installation of a hardware key logger.
+Defence personnel contractors, consultants and outsourced service providers travelling overseas with a Defence mobile ICT device are reminded that they are not to store classified or sensitive material in hotel rooms or hotel safes unless that material, including the Defence mobile ICT device, is stored in a tamper evident manner.
+Refer to DSPF Principle 71 - Physical Transfer of Information and Assets for further guidance.

-Requests to Search a Defence Laptop or PED
+Requests to Search a Defence Mobile ICT device

-5. Most countries equate the random search of a laptop or PED with a random luggage search.
-Defence personnel and persons engaged under a contract are not exempt from such searches.
-They are to comply with the request for a search unless they are carrying a Laissez-Passer protecting the Defence laptop or PED.
+9. Most countries equate the random search of a mobile device with a random luggage search.
+Defence personnel and persons engaged under a contract are not exempt from such searches and are to comply with the request for a search unless they are carrying a Laissez-Passer protecting the Defence mobile ICT devices.

-6. Laissez-Passer: A document issued by a national government or international treaty organisation to allow a government employee to act as a temporary diplomatic courier.
+10. Laissez-Passer: A document issued by a national government or international treaty organisation to allow a government employee to act as a temporary diplomatic courier.
 The Laissez-Passer confers diplomatic immunity on the contents of a diplomatic pouch carried by the person to whom the Laissez-Passer is issued.
 However, it does not confer diplomatic immunity on their hand luggage or other belongings.
 The Laissez-Passer and diplomatic pouch are issued to an individual and are not transferable.

 DSPF Annex Travelling with Portable Electronic Devices and Media

-Annex Version 2
+Annex Version 3

-Annex Publication date 31 July 2020
+Annex Publication date 15 July 2024

 Releasable to Defence and Defence Industry

 Compliance Requirements Compliance requirements for this supplementary document are the same as for its parent document (DSPF Control).

 DSPF Control Overseas Travel

 DSPF Number Control 44.1